 Follow us on Facebook, Twitter, Instagram and LinkedIn for regular streams of thought-provoking content, including our #FortuneFaces campaign and live event updates.
 Be sure to re-share our posts to your network— you’ll help keep criminal justice reform a conversation worth trending.

-5) Share three client success stories
+5) Share three participant success stories

-Meet Damon, Alisa and Otis, three clients who spent a combined 57.8 years in prison, but whose successful reentry was made possible by The Fortune Society.
+Meet Damon, Alisa and Otis, three participants who spent a combined 57.8 years in prison, but whose successful reentry was made possible by The Fortune Society.
 They’re three of the 6,000 individuals you help us positively impact each year.
 Watch their video, and share the inspiration.

 6) Become a sustaining supporter